Smoothing discrete Morse theory: Main results

 \begin{cor} If $(c_0, c_1, \ldots, c_{d-1}, c_{d})$ is a discrete Morse vector (resp. an interior discrete Morse vector) on some PL triangulated manifold $M$, then $(c_d, c_{d-1}, \ldots, c_{1}, c_{0})$ is an interior discrete Morse vector (resp. a discrete Morse vector) on some other PL triangulation.
 One can prescribe the latter triangulation to be an iterated barycentric subdivision of $M$. \end{cor}

-\begin{proof} Let $M$ be a PL manifold admitting a discrete Morse function with $c_i$ critical $i$-faces (respectively, a boundary-critical discrete Morse function with $c_i$ critical interior $i$-faces).
-Here we no longer have that $\sd M^* = \sd M$, so we cannot conclude as in Corollary \ref{cor:dualityForman}.
+\begin{proof} Here we no longer have that $\sd M^* = \sd M$, so we cannot conclude as in Corollary \ref{cor:dualityForman}.
 However, since $M$ is PL, all face stars in $M$ are PL balls.
-So, for $r$ suitably large, all face stars in $M'=\sd^r M$ are shellable balls \cite{AB-SSZ}.
+So, for suitably large $r$, all face stars in $M'=\sd^r M$ are shellable balls \cite{AB-SSZ}.
 In particular, all face stars in $M'$ are collapsible and endo-collapsible.
 The conclusion follows then on $\sd M' = \sd^{r+1} M$ by \cite[Theorem 3.20]{B-DMT4MWB}. \end{proof}

 Finally, we mention that all shellable manifolds with non-empty boundary are homeomorphic to balls.
 This is still true with the weaker endo-collapsibility assumption:

 \begin{theorem}[Ball theorem \cite{B-DMT4MWB}] If a manifold with non-empty boundary admits an endocollapsible triangulation, then it is homeomorphic to a ball. \end{theorem}